hyperledger/besu-docs/docs/HowTo/Get-Started/Starting-node.md

 ```

 If a configuration file is already present in the directory where the command is executed,
 Besu will start and use the values in the configuration file.
-To force the launcher to ask
+To force the launcher to interact
-the questions during a restart, use the `--Xlauncher-force` option, or delete the configuration
+during a restart, use the `--Xlauncher-force` option, or delete the configuration
 file.